TodePond/DreamBerd/README.md

 ```java
 const var age: Int = 28!
 ```
-Strings are just arrays of characters.
+By the way, strings are just arrays of characters.
 ```java
 String == Char[]!
 ```
-Integers are just arrays of digits.
+Similarly, integers are just arrays of digits.
 ```java
 Int == Digit[]!
 ```

 If you want to use a binary representation for integers, `Int9` and `Int99` types are also available.
 ```java
 const var age: Int9 = 28!